 The external female genitals are called the vulva.
-Symptoms of vulval conditions commonly include a burning sensation, stinging or itching.
+Symptoms of vulvar conditions commonly include a burning sensation, stinging or itching.
 In some cases, the vulva appears red and swollen.

-Without treatment, vulval conditions can lead to depression, anxiety, sexual problems and body image concerns.
-Recovery from vulval conditions may take weeks or even months.
-Generally, treatment aims to ease the symptoms while healing takes place.
-It may speed recovery to use a number of treatments at the same time, rather than consecutively.
+Generally, treatment for vulvar conditions aims to ease the symptoms while healing takes place.
+It may speed recovery to use a number of treatments at the same time, rather than one after another.

 Vulva is an umbrella term for the various parts of the external female genitals.
 These parts include:

-- Vestibule – area around the opening of the vagina
+- vestibule – area around the opening of the vagina and the urethra

 Skin complaints of the vulva include: